 California’s 2026 Climate Reporting: What You Need To Know

-This blog was originally posted on 29th July, 2025.
+This blog was originally posted on 29th July 2025 and was updated on 3rd April 2026.
 Further regulatory developments may have occurred after publication.
 To keep up-to-date with the latest compliance news, sign up to our newsletter.

 AUTHORED BY ALEX LI, REGULATORY COMPLIANCE SPECIALIST, AND CORINE LAURIJSEN, SENIOR REGULATORY COMPLIANCE SPECIALIST AND TEAM LEAD, COMPLIANCE & RISKS